-In Alberta, the Dangerous Dogs Act gives courts the authority to order a dog destroyed if it’s deemed to be dangerous.
+In Alberta, Canada, the Dangerous Dogs Act gives courts the authority to order a dog destroyed if it’s deemed to be dangerous.
 A court can make this order even if the dog has never actually bitten anyone.

 Despite such legislation, reports of dog bite injuries are increasing in many communities.
 In Calgary, for example, there were 58 dog attacks reported in 2009, 102 in 2010, 127 in 2011, and 201 in 2012.

 This increase in dog bite reports might be largely due to public education efforts, according to some reports.
 There is growing awareness of the importance of reporting aggressive animals.

 What should you do if you are bitten or threatened by a dog?
 You should report it to your community’s bylaw services.
 In Calgary, you would call 3-1-1 to report the incident to Animal and Bylaw Services.

 • The date, time and location of the incident

 • The current location of the dog, if possible

 • A description of the dog (breed, size, colour)

 • Name of owner or handler, if known